 How to Adjust to Change in 5 easy steps

-The shifting sands of our daily lives often brings unwanted change.
+The shifting sands of our daily lives often bring unwanted change.
 Divorce, bereavement, job loss, moving to live in a new area or even setting up home with a new partner… These all mean that we must adapt and change to our new circumstances.

 Even changes we look forward to sometimes seem harder than we expected.
-This is because, while change in circumstances can happen suddenly, transition – the psychological adjustment to new circumstances – takes time.
+This is because, while a change in circumstances can happen suddenly, transition – the psychological adjustment to new circumstances – takes time.
 There is no point in struggling against this, indeed fighting it only makes things seem worse.
-Instead, there are few steps we can take to help the process along.
+Instead, there are a few steps we can take to help the process along.